 What is babesiosis?

 Babesiosis is a tick-borne infection due to Babesia protozoal parasites.
 Babesia invades mammalian red blood cells, causing anemia.
-Babesia species are found worldwide, although, in North America, most canine cases of babesiosis occur in the southern United States; however, reports in other areas of the US and Canada are increasing.
+Babesia species are found worldwide. n North America, most canine cases of babesiosis occur in the southern United States; however, reports in other areas of the US and Canada are increasing.
 Babesiosis is considered a serious threat to racing greyhounds and fighting dogs, such as pit bull terriers.

 How does a dog contract babesiosis?